phillco/LANdrop/README.md

 * Statistics - number of transfers failed, succeeded, bytes transferred, average speed.
 Stats on website.
 For fun, all opt-in.

 Credits
 =========

-Developed by Phillip Cohen and William Pyburn.
+Developed by Phillip Cohen.
 Icons from the excellent [FatCow Icons Pack](http://www.fatcow.com/free-icons).